 \subsubsection{Extensions and openings}

-Throughout these experiences, we focused on featureless graphs, to fairly compete with HOPE, APP and node2vec.
-However, as explained in section 3, our models can easily leverage node features, in addition to the graph structure summarized in $A$.
-Moreover, the gravity-inspired method is not limited to GCN encoder and can be generalized to any alternative graph neural network.
-Future works will provide more evidence on such extensions, will investigate better-suited priors for graph VAE, and will generalize existing scalable graph AE/VAE framework \cite{salha2019} to directed graphs.
-We also aim at exploring to which extent graph AE/VAE can tackle the node clustering problem in directed graphs.
+Throughout these experiences, we focused on featureless graphs to fairly compete with HOPE, APP, and node2vec.
+However, as explained in Section 3, our models could easily leverage node features, in addition to the graph structure summarized in $A$.
+Moreover, the gravity-inspired method is not limited to GCN encoders and could be generalized to alternative graph neural networks.
+Our future research will provide more evidence on such extensions, will investigate better-suited priors for graph VAE, and will generalize the existing scalable graph AE/VAE framework \cite{salha2019} to directed graphs.
+We also aim to explore to which extent graph AE/VAE can tackle the node clustering problem in directed graphs.